iamkirankumaryadav/Library/Data Engineering/Terms.md

 * **Enhanced Communication:** Provides a common language for discussing data across teams.

 ### **HDFS (Hadoop Distributed File System)**
-- A storage system designed specifically for handling large datasets often referred to as **big data**.
+- A storage system designed specifically for handling **big data**.
 - HDFS distributes data across a cluster of computers, rather than storing it on a single machine.
 - HDFS stores and processes massive amounts of data in a way that's efficient and cost-effective.
 - Data is split into blocks and stored across various **DataNodes**.